FAQ

 Are you offering in-person sessions or online?

 In-person and online are available.
-Currently my schedule is open through to the end of 2024 and I’m available from 12pm to 8pm on Sundays and Mondays.
+Currently my schedule is open through to the end of 2025 and I’m available from 11am to 8pm or 12pm to 7pm on Sundays and Mondays and some Wednesdays.

 Is your office accessible?